 On the other hand, we do not want to suffer from analysis paralysis.

 JCH: What is the role of external stakeholders, such as vendors, ethnic groups, the community at large etc., in organizational changes?
 How can leaders effectively manage change in light of these influential audiences?

-Jeff: This is a little tricky.
+Dr. Jeff Fox PhD: This is a little tricky.
 I think it depends on many variables.
 Anyone one of these groups could have been the impetus for the change to begin with.
 Citizens may have demanded change through an election or by mere pressure.
 Vendors may have caused it by no longer producing a certain piece of equipment.
 Technology itself drives much change.
 The more one can foresee the need for change coming the better.
 Purposeful and planned change is better than forced changed without any input or notice.